Skip to main content

 • All displayed in your IDE

-Monk doesn’t just show you logs - it interprets them, finds patterns, and suggests fixes.
+Monk interprets logs, finds patterns, and suggests fixes.

 Metrics tracked: